abiliojr/sqlite-js/README.md

 # Building

 This plugin uses [Duktape](http://duktape.org/) as the JavaScript machine.
 You must download their code from http://duktape.org/download.html, and extract it in the plugin base directory.
-You must end up with a directory called duktape-DUKTAPE_VERSION (ie: duktape-2.0.0).
-Please edit the Makefile to set the ```DUKTAPE_VERSION``` variable accordingly.
+You must end up with a directory called duktape-DUKTAPE_VERSION (ie: duktape-3.2.0).

 On FreeBSD, you must have ```sqlite3``` installed.
 The Linux equivalent is something like ```libsqlite3-dev``` (Ubuntu) or ```sqlite-devel``` (Fedora).
 The library names and their locations could be different on other Operating Systems.
 If that's the case, you may need to edit the Makefile.